Title: Section 505.10 - Transportation for medical care and services.

 (6) Community means either the State, a portion of the State, a city or a particular classification of the population, such as all persons 65 years of age and older.

 (7) Conditional liability means that the prior authorization official is responsible for making payment only for transportation services which are provided to MA-eligible individuals in accordance with the requirements of this Title.

-(8) Day treatment program or continuing treatment program means a planned combination of diagnostic, treatment and rehabilitative services certified by the Office of Mental Retardation and Developmental Disabilities or the Office of Mental Health.
+(8) Day treatment program or continuing treatment program means a planned combination of diagnostic, treatment and rehabilitative services certified by the Office for People with Developmental Disabilities or the Office of Mental Health.

-(9) Department established rate means the rate for any given mode of transportation which the department has determined will ensure the efficient provision of appropriate transportation to MA recipients in order for the recipients to obtain necessary medical care or services.
+(9) Department established fee means the fee for any given mode of transportation which the department has determined will ensure the efficient provision of appropriate transportation to MA recipients in order for the recipients to obtain necessary medical care or services.

 (10) Emergency ambulance transportation means the provision of ambulance transportation for the purpose of obtaining hospital services for an MA recipient who suffers from severe, life-threatening or potentially disabling conditions which require the provision of emergency medical services while the recipient is being transported.